 Depending on the type, scope and complexity of the outsourcing activities, the institution must set up a central outsourcing management system.
 Its tasks include in particular:

-implementation and further development of an appropriate outsourcing management and corresponding control and monitoring processes,
+implementation and further development of appropriate outsourcing management and corresponding control and monitoring processes,

-creation and maintenance of a comprehensive documentation of outsourcing (including further outsourcing),
+creation and maintenance of comprehensive documentation of outsourcing (including further outsourcing),

 support of the business units with regard to internal and legal requirements for outsourcing,

 coordination and review of the risk analysis carried out by the responsible business units.

 The central outsourcing management unit must prepare a report on the main outsourcing activities at least once a year and make it available to management.
 The report must state whether the services provided by the outsourcing companies correspond to the contractual agreements, whether the outsourced activities and processes can be adequately controlled and monitored, and whether further risk mitigation measures should be taken.